 Federal Bureau of Investigation Units.
 Numbers in the "400" and "500" series.

-University of California at Los Angeles Campus Units.
+University of California, Los Angeles Campus Units.
 "8UC" and unit numbers in the "50" series.

-California State University, Northridge Police (CSUN PD) Radio Unit Designations.
+California State University, Northridge - Department of Police Services (CSUN-DPS) Radio Unit Designations.

 Military Police Units.
 "Special Agent 51" and "Special Agent 52."

 Traffic Signal Repair Units.
 "TSR" and unit numbers assigned in consecutive order beginning with the number "1."

 120.10 RADIO CALL LETTERS.
 The call letters, "KJC-625," shall be used by the Department's fixed radio stations.